 - If you did not get the code, wait for some time as it can take a few minutes for the code to be delivered.

 - If you chose to get the code through email, check your spam or bulk folders for a message from firstname.lastname@example.org.

-If you still do not receive the code, select Choose another way to sign in to generate the code again.
+If you still do not receive the code, select Use another method to receive the code to generate the code again.

 A CAPTCHA (for Completely Automated Public Turing test to tell Computers and Humans Apart) verifies that the sign-in is from a human and not from an automated computer program (bot).
 A CAPTCHA displays a challenge that humans can solve but computer programs cannot.
 For example, you could be shown several images and asked to select the images that have a vehicle in them.
 The CAPTCHA is displayed before you can sign in to your account.